williamkohler/voting_app/README.md

 modify anything you need to in order to meet the requirements and show us your own approach.

+## Features

+The voting app implements the following functionality:

+### Authentication and Voting Rules
+* Users must login to participate in voting
+* Login requires an email address, password, and zip code
+* Each email address can vote exactly once
+* Adding a write-in candidate automatically casts a vote for that candidate

+### Candidate Management
+* There are no predetermined candidates - all nominations are write-ins
+* Maximum of 10 unique candidates allowed in the system
+* Voters can see a list of all festival performers
+* Voters can add new performers as write-in candidates

+### Results Dashboard
+* A public dashboard shows current vote tallies for each candidate
+* The results dashboard is accessible without authentication
+* Results are updated as votes are cast

+### Accessibility Features
+* Keyboard navigation support throughout the application
+* Screen reader compatibility with ARIA labels and landmarks
+* Clear focus indicators for interactive elements
+* Descriptive error messages and form validation feedback
+* Semantic HTML structure for logical content organization
+* Consistent navigation and predictable interface patterns
+* Support for browser text zoom up to 200%

+### UI Component Library
+The application uses Ant Design (antd) React components for several key benefits:

+* Enterprise-ready components that follow React best practices
+* Built-in accessibility features including ARIA support and keyboard navigation
+* Consistent design language across all interactive elements
+* Responsive components that work across desktop and mobile devices
+* Rich form components with built-in validation and error handling

+## Testing
+The application includes RSpec tests for the voting functionality:

+* vote_controller_spec tests the vote creation endpoint

 ## Installation

 Your development environment should have: